Maruti Suzuki reports Q1 net profit at Rs 475 cr | Business

 The country's largest carmaker Maruti Suzuki India (MSI) on Wednesday reported a consolidated net profit of Rs 475 crore for the first quarter ended June 30.

-The auto major had posted a net loss of Rs 268 crore in the April-June quarter of 2020-21, MSI said in a regulatory filing.
+The auto major had posted a consolidated net loss of Rs 268 crore in the April-June quarter of 2020-21.
+It noted that during the first quarter its sales and production were adversely impacted due to the second wave of the COVID-19 pandemic.
+However, the situation was not as bad as was witnessed in the April-June quarter of the last fiscal.

+''While all parameters this quarter were substantially better than Q1 of FY2020-21, a comparison is not meaningful because Q1 last year had a much higher degree of disruption due to the pandemic,'' MSI said in a statement.
+MSI said its board decided to confer the title of 'Honorary Chairman' on Osamu Suzuki, who retired from the Board of Suzuki Motor Corporation in June 2021.

+He, however, continues to remain on the Board of MSI. ''The Board took note of his deep commitment to Maruti Suzuki over the last 40 years, and the huge contribution he has made towards its success.
+The entire nation has benefitted from his efforts.
+In recognition of his services to the company, the Board of Directors unanimously decided to confer on him the title of Honorary Chairman,'' the auto major stated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)